"On the Brink of Medical Change..." Lost Kansas Communities Student Returns to Serve

 “It was weird to be able to go into the space and see where everything that I was writing about had happened and taken place, so it was really surreal to see that…I was so glad that I had tried the third time to go, because it was really incredible.”

 Rachel decided to take the class because of her long-time passion for history, but also because she found the title of the course very intriguing.
-Click to read Rachel’s paper, “Pearl Opera House: Phantom of the Flint Hills, Alta Vista, Wabaunsee County, Kansas, 1880s – 1970s,“ can be found on the Omeka Archive.
+Her paper, “Pearl Opera House: Phantom of the Flint Hills, Alta Vista, Wabaunsee County, Kansas, 1880s – 1970s,“ can be found on the Omeka Archive.

 Oronoque: Out of the Ashes